PharmGKB/pgkb-ant/README.md

 ##### ExpandingPropertyTask

-This is a drop-in replacement for `<property>` with supports property expansion.
+This is a drop-in replacement for `<property>` with supports property expansion (when set using the `value` attribute).

 Example:

 ```
 <property name="url" value="${scheme}://${server.${name}}/${path}" />
 ```

+This also adds an `override` attribute (defaults to false) that allows the value of a property to be overridden.